mistakia/nano-community/docs/introduction/advantages.md

 Transactions acheive irreversible finality.
 Once a transaction achieves a quorum of support, it is final and can not be reversed.

-Whereas, Bitcoin transactions have probabistic finality, as the chance of a transaction being reversed decreases every 10 minutes with the release of a new block.
+In contrast, Bitcoin transactions have probabilistic finality; the chance of a transaction being reversed decreases every 10 minutes with the release of a new block.

 ### Nano is ultrafast